 The Welfare State in Australia is under constant threat, by both sides of parliament.
 This is counter to the wishes of a great proportion of the population, and it is driven by a political class who look after only themselves.
 They rely on the apathy of the people, who do not inspect governments closely, and who are disengaged from the political process.
-Politics and society are of no interest to most voters, a sad fact.
+Politics and society are of no interest to most voters-a sad fact of life.

 The Liberal Party has been infiltrated by many IPA-type neoliberals, whose political mantra can be simplified to a “survival of the fittest” trope.
-The Labor Party, although not equally infested with IPA members, is slightly less crass, paying lip service to an egalitarian motif, while rubber-stamping much neo-liberal legislation.
+The Labor Party, although not yet as badly infested with IPA ideas, is slightly less crass, paying lip service to an egalitarian ethic, while rubber-stamping much neo-liberal legislation.
 It leaves voters stuck between a rock and a hard place.

 Where to from here?

 In the Age of Coronavirus, with widespread economic devastation, we need action similar to that which re-constructed Australia in the period immediately after World War 2.
-We need to accept that we need massive stimulation, and we need to spend our way out of the coming Depression.
-We need Australians to be protected from hardship, because it is the right thing to do, but also because the people demand it.
+We need to accept that we need massive stimulation, and we need to spend our way out of the coming economic disruption.
+We need Australians to be protected from hardship, because it is the corrective thing to do, but also because the people demand it.

 Scott Morrison is a man shackled to his party, by his own ideology, and his limitless ambition.
 He could form a National Government, which included at least the Opposition Leader, and he could govern for the whole country, and all the people.